asr-registry/CoAP/README.md

 - Client: The entity that sends a request and the destination of the response

 - Server: The entity that receives a request from a client and sends back a response to the client

+#### Message Structure

+- Ver: It is a 2 bit unsigned integer indicating the version

+- T: it is a 2 bit unsigned integer indicating the message type: 0 confirmable, 1 non-confirmable

+- TKL: Token Length is the token 4 bit length

+- Code: It is the code response (8 bit length)

+- Message ID: It is the message ID expressed with 16 bit

+- And so on.